mahmoudbasiony/best-restaurant-menu-by-pricelisto/readme.txt

 - Menu editor allows you to easily drag and drop groups and items to re-organize easily and quickly.
 - Fully supports network/multisite websites.

+= Adding menu to the WordPress page =

+1. Upon plugin activation, a new page is created called Menu.
+The menu is automatically inserted on this page.
+If you'd like to display the menu on a different page, proceed to step 2.
+2. Create a page or go into the editing mode in an already-created page.
+3. Under Page Attributes, select "Best Restaurant Menu" as template of the page.
+4. If you want more control over it, you can instead insert the shortcode `[brm_restaurant_menu]`.

+= Short code attibutes =

+1. `groups` - With this attribute you can specify the group IDs you would like to display in the frontend by this shortcode (comma-separated). ex: `[brm_restaurant_menu groups="1,4,6"]`.
+That will display only three groups with IDs 1, 4 and 6.
+2. `show_items` - Whether to display the group items or not. `0` : Not to show items.
+Displays only the groups without related items. `1` : Show items. ex: `[brm_restaurant_menu show_items="1"]`
+3. `view` - With this attribute, you can select the style view of the menu.
+Available style attributes: `minimalist`, `two-column-minimalist`, `fancy`, `colorful`, and `bold`. ex: `[brm_restaurant_menu view="colorful"]`

 == Installation ==

 = From your WordPress Dashboard =